SharkSnack/shiren-5/content/items/weapons.md

 ### Baffle Axe

-Pretty fast to level up, decent starting base attack, high rune count, and can inflict Confused status.<br/>The chance to inflict Confused status is 12% at Lv1, and 28% at Lv8.<br/>Downside is that Confused status doesn't completely shut down enemies like Asleep status,<br/>but it's still a strong option to use as a main weapon.
+Pretty fast to level up, okay base attack, high rune count, and can inflict Confused status.<br/>The chance to inflict Confused status is 12% at Lv1, and 28% at Lv8.<br/>Downside is that Confused status doesn't completely shut down enemies like Asleep status,<br/>but it's still a strong main weapon option.

 <table class="itemDetailsTable">
   <tbody>